Grimesthorpe Bridge railway station

 Grimesthorpe Bridge railway station was a minor railway station in Sheffield, South Yorkshire, England.
 The station served the communities of Grimesthorpe and was situated on the Sheffield and Rotherham Railway, lying between Wicker and Brightside.

-Grimesthorpe Bridge was the first intermediate station to open on the Sheffield and Rotherham Railway, then not yet part of the Midland Railway.
-The station, the first to open on the line disappeared from the timetables in January 1843, four and a half years after the line's opening in October 1838.
+Grimesthorpe Bridge was the first intermediate station to open on the Sheffield and Rotherham Railway, in October 1838.
+The line was not yet part of the Midland Railway.
+The station disappeared from the timetables in January 1843, four and a half years after the line's opening.

 The station location is now underneath what is known as Grimesthorpe Junction and its complex trackplan.
-There, the lines from Wicker, Sheffield Midland, Attercliffe Goods station, The Sheffield District Railway and from Rotherham/Barnsley met.
+There, the lines from Wicker, Sheffield Midland, Attercliffe Goods station, the Sheffield District Railway and from Rotherham/Barnsley met.